Wardrobe Essentials: How To Assess The Style Basics

 The guidance for proportions is this – you want to create an unbroken visual line.
 Said another way- nearly everyone wants to look taller and leaner than they are.
 I’ve yet to have a client come to me and say he/she wants to look short and dumpy.
 Some of my tall clients don’t want to exaggerate their height but they don’t want to appear shorter.

+Using the full length mirror, evaluate your outfits.
 Are your clothes creating a clean, lengthening line or do you appear shorter with shirts that are too long, pants that are too short and shoes that cover the tops of your feet (this is more of an issue for women than men)?
 Take time to evaluate the line created by your outfits and if you feel leaner and taller or not.

 As you get ready for the next few days, really take the time to assess the basics of your outfits.
 Are they helping create an unbroken line?
 Do they flatter you?
 Or do you feel like something is off or not right?
 Pay attention and make adjustments.